MoneySavingExpert.com homepage

 3. Your risk level

-Car insurance rates are set by actuaries, whose job is to calculate risk.
+Insurance rates are set by actuaries, whose job is to calculate risk.
 You can make big savings by showing an insurer you're not the typical high-risk young driver.

 Anecdotally, though many simply get a quote for 10,000 miles a year, MoneySavers have reported that 5,000 is the best figure to use – though we haven't tested this.
 If you drive your vehicle on business, always declare this rather than just including the business miles as personal, or the policy may be void.

-• PassPlus: This Driving Standards Agency course is aimed at helping drivers to become more confident on the road.
-There are six modules: town driving, all-weather driving, driving on rural roads, night driving, driving on dual carriage ways and driving on motorways, and takes at least six hours to complete.
+PassPlus: This Driving Standards Agency course is aimed at helping drivers to become more confident on the road.
+There are six modules:

-The course costs about from £150 - £250 as it varies depending on where you live and the instructor or driving school you choose.
+The course costs about from £150 to £250 as it varies depending on where you live and the instructor or driving school you choose.
 Some local councils in England and Scotland offer discounts of up to 40%, which are usually for under-25s, while in Wales it only costs £20.
 See Gov.uk for more details.
+The course takes at least six hours to complete.

-Once you have the certificate some, although not many, insurers discount the price of your cover.
+Once you have the certificate some – although not many – insurers discount the price of your cover.
 Sadly it's become less and less recognised in the last few years, so the discounts aren't generally that high.
 There's a good chance you could get cheaper cover elsewhere.

 Have a play with our Car Insurance Job Picker tool and see if small changes to your job description could save you cash.
-Remember, never lie as this will be considered fraudulent.
+Remember, NEVER lie as this will be considered fraudulent.
 A good way to look at it is "would a reasonable person consider this a reasonable description of what I do for a living?".
 If not, best to err on the side of caution.

 If it worked for you, share your success stories with our forum users.